thewisemagician/simple-privacy-guide/ReadMe.md

 While I could explain every single steps one by one, not only it would take time but it would also need to be kept updated to the newest version and for every possible combinations.
 I simply don't have the time to do this.

-I prefer to give you an overview of what you can change to improve your digital privacy and security.
+I prefer to give guidelines of what you can change to improve your digital privacy and security.

 #### What will you gain from this guide?

-Security and privacy can quickly burn even the most motivated expert.
+Security and privacy can quickly burn even the most motivated experts.
 It's crucial to not burn yourself while going through this journey.

 Here is a quick outline of what you will get by following this guide.
 * All our digital devices are now encrypted.
-If they are stolen or lost it's almost impossible to recover the data
+If they are stolen or lost it's almost impossible to steal your data
 * We have strong and unique passwords for all the services and we only need to remember the master password of the password manager.
 * We switched our browser to Firefox and lowered the amount of data collected by Google
 * We installed a couple of addons to hide distracting advertisement and improve our productivity and force HTTPS whenever possible.